hiveot/hub.capnp/README.md

 ## Build

-This step can be skipped if you are using the pre-built binaries.

 ### Build From Source

-To build the core and bundled plugins from source, a Linux system with golang 1.15+ and make tools must be available on the target system.
+To build the core and bundled plugins from source, a Linux system with golang and make tools must be available on the target system.
 3rd party plugins are out of scope for these instructions and can require nodejs, python and golang.

 Prerequisites: